cmdr-nova/post_gen_bot/README.md

 How to set it up:

 Firstly, you're going to want to have a server running, unless you just want to set this up and run it one time just to see how it goes.
-And then, firstly, you'll want to create a new environment for the bot, because you shouldn't just live in open deadspace (it's scary out there).
+And then, you'll want to create a new environment for the bot, because you shouldn't just live in open deadspace (it's scary out there).

 ```
 python3 -m venv post-gen-env